-CALL FOR PAPERS and POSTERS
+CALL FOR PAPERS

-10th North American Textile Conservation Conference
+13th North American Textile Conservation Conference

-Conservators, curators, conservation scientists, art historians, archaeologists, anthropologists, collection managers, designers, and others engaged with these topics are invited to submit proposals for presentations.
-Collaborations among any of the above professions or with others not listed are encouraged.
+Conservators, curators, conservation scientists, art historians, archaeologists, anthropologists, collection managers, designers, preparators and others engaged with these topics are invited to submit proposals for presentations.
+Collaborations among professionals are encouraged.
+Projects already presented or published will not be considered.

 Abstracts for papers, short presentations, and tips may be submitted in English or Spanish as a Word document (no PDFs).
 Abstracts must have a title, be a maximum of 300 words, and accompanied by a short author(s) biography (100 words maximum).
 Title, abstract and biography should be included as a single document along with author(s) contact information.
 Contact information should include: name, postal and email addresses, telephone numbers.
 Abstracts should not include images or other attachments.

 Abstracts will be peer reviewed by the NATCC board.
 Authors of selected papers will be notified by November 20,2020.
 All speakers are required to submit the full publication-ready version of their paper by March 1, 2021.
 Authors are responsible for obtaining rights and permissions to publish photographs andgraphics.

 Traditional presentations will be 20 minutes long.
 Short presentations will be 10 minutes longs.
 Tip session segments will be 5 minutes long.